age-willett/aoc-2025/day-08/README.md

 I ended up rewriting it a fifth time since I missed an edge case where a connection happens between two established circuits.
 This one worked.

 The way I built up the list appears to be confusing the sorting algorithms.
 Both `sort <` and `nreverse` were destroying elements in the list.
 Using `setf` with `sort >` and `reverse` got everything in the correct order for solution 2.

+I later realized this is because sort destructively modifies the list, but not into the resulting sorted list.
+D'oh.